aws-powertools/powertools-lambda-java/examples/powertools-examples-core/serverless/README.md

 ## Deploy the sample application

-The minimum to deploy the app should be
+To deploy the app, simply run the following commands:
 ```bash
 mvn package && sls deploy
 ```